feipenghhq/Altera-VJTAG-Host/README.md

 | `IDLE` | `READ` | `request && rvalid && rready`                              | Read request accepted.
 Proceed to wait for read response.        |
 | `READ` | `IDLE` | `rrvalid`                                                  | Received read data, go back to `IDLE` state                      |

+#### ❗Limitation

+The VJTAG interface does not support backpressure.
+If the bus is busy and unable to accept a request, it must become ready and accept the request before the next request from VJTAG interface arrives.

 #### Read data

 To access read data from the FPGA via the VJTAG interface: